AwardOfSky/Multitype-Radix-Sort/README.md

 ## Description

 This repo provides a radix sort implementation that accommodates all standard (one-worded) C types and all types defined in stdint.h, sorting all these types in linear time.
-Radix sort is a **stable** sorting method, meaning every two numbers with the same value appear in the same order in the sorted output as they appear in the input.
+Radix sort is a **stable** sorting method, meaning every two elements with the same value appear in the same order in the sorted output as they appear in the input.

 The algorithm itself is a **LSD** (least significant digit) radix sort variant with **base 256** and some minor optimizations on top, thus sorting one byte of data (over the entire array) at a time.<br>